-I am a social worker and I am in charge of design and innovation in social education for people with disabilities in a social cooperative in Lombardy, Northern Italy.
+I am a social worker and I am a second level coordinator of a system of services for people with disabilities in a non-profit organization in Northern Italy.
 I am also a third-year PhD student in "Education in Contemporary Society".
 I am doing a workplace doctorate that is based on an agreement between my company and the university starting from the need to innovate social practices of services for adults with intellectual disabilities, beyond "usual choreographies".

-When I refer to "usual choreographies" in the sphere of social work, I intend to propose an interpretative metaphor that critically investigates the organisation and evolution of services for adults with disabilities and that highlights the functionality/dysfunctionality of the relationships that are activated at the micro level (between individuals: professional-user, coordinator-family, professional-family, ...), at the meso level (between systems: service-family, service-institutions, service-territory) and at the macro level (between service networks, between periphery and centre).
+When I refer to "usual choreographies" in the sphere of social work, I intend to propose an interpretative metaphor that critically investigates the organization and evolution of services for adults with disabilities and that highlights the functionality/dysfunctionality of the relationships that are activated at the micro level (between individuals: professional-user, coordinator-family, professional-family, ...), at the meso level (between systems: service-family, service-institutions, service-territory) and at the macro level (between service networks, between periphery and center).